ibexa/documentation-developer/docs/api/field_types_reference/countryfield.md

 ### Hash format

 The format used for serialization is simpler than the full format.
-It is also available when setting value on the content field, by setting the value to an array instead of the Value object.
+It is also available when setting value on the content Field, by setting the value to an array instead of the Value object.
 Example of that shown below:

 ``` php
 // Value object content example